microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

-# Using In-Memory and Azure cache for Blob Storage
+# Using In-Memory and Azure cache for Redis

 This sample will show you how you can access the Azure resources with the SDK.
-Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to Azure Blob store and cache the data.
+Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to Azure Redis and cache the data.

-Here, we'll cover how we can use in memory caching technique  methods and to cache the pipline output data to Blob on Azure.
+Here, we'll cover how we can use in memory caching technique  methods and to cache the pipline output data to Redis on Azure.

 ## Concepts

-This sample provides easy configuration to cache the pipeline data to in-memory and on Azure Blob.
-We follow the best practices and allow you to use `Azure Cache for Blob`, which combines with In-memory caching techinque.
+This sample provides easy configuration to cache the pipeline data to in-memory and on Azure Redis.
+We follow the best practices and allow you to use `Azure Cache for Redis`, which combines with In-memory caching techinque.

 ## Prerequisites